intentee/paddler.intentee.com/content/docs/internals/buffered-requests.md

 - The maximum number of requests that can be buffered `--max-buffered-requests`
 - The maximum time the requests can spend in the buffer `--buffered-request-timeout`

-Both can be customized when setting up the balancer on your server.
+You can customize both when setting up the balancer on your server.

 ## The maximum number of buffered requests